Guide to Selling a House by Auction

 3. Costs more than an estate agent

-The cost of selling a property at traditional auction is slightly more / comparable to the cost of selling through a traditional high street estate agent.
+The overall cost of selling a property at an on-the-day auction is slightly more / comparable to the cost of selling through a traditional high street estate agent.
 The main cost is the auctioneers commission, which is typically in the region of 2% to 3%+VAT only payable upon successful sale.
 Some auctioneers also charge an upfront catalogue/entry fee of a few hundred pounds, although it may be possible to postpone payment until after the auction, only payable upon the successful sale of your property.

 4. Risk of not selling?